 Provide appropriate safety gear

 Safety gear can make a difference between life and death on a construction site.
 Making sure that the workers have the right gear and know-how to use it is imperative.
 Some gear can take some getting used to.
 Harnesses need to be attached properly so they can work.
 This is one example of how training can make a difference in the performance of the gear.
 Other safety items, such as reflective and brightly colored vests, are easier to use but must be used consistently in order to be effective.

 Establish proper protocol

-Each construction company must have appropriate protocol to help prevent accidents.
-Not only do they need to require employees to wear and use safety gear, they also need to have a plan for keeping everyone safe, such as requing construction workers to use lock out-tag out procedures for heavy machinery and electric equipment.
+Each construction company must have an appropriate protocol to help prevent accidents.
+Not only do they need to require employees to wear and use safety gear, but they also need to have a plan for keeping everyone safe, such as requiring construction workers to use lockout tag-out procedures for heavy machinery and electric equipment.